GBA Tariff Tracker

 IEEPA

-Exemption for smartphones, laptops, PCs, servers, memory chips, flat-panel displays, solar cells and hard drives.
+Exemption for smartphones, laptops, PCs, servers, memory chips, flat-panel displays and hard drives.

 Canada and Mexico get a stay of execution, with the IEEPA tariffs related to fentanyl and the border – and the USMCA carveout – remaining in place.